LucAwater/Wordpress-Elements/README.md

 Although this framework is initially build for onepagers, of course it can easily be used to make larger websites, go crazy.

-Wordpress Elements initially assumes a setup with these dependencies:
+Wordpress Elements initially assumes a setup with these dependencies
-- You have multiple servers(local, development, production)
+* You have multiple servers(local, development, production)
-- You have an Advanced Custom Fields(ACF) license key
+* You have an Advanced Custom Fields(ACF) license key

+## Getting started

 1. Git clone git@github.com:LucAwater/Wordpress-Elements.git .
 2. Git submodule init